Barion Pixel

 How can over-offering be avoided?

-The system makes decisions based on capacity, so only as many offers go out as there are real places.
+Waitlist management decisions are capacity driven.
+The system only sends as many offers as there are actual available places.

 Which metrics should I track?